 Selling a House During a Divorce

-San Marcos, CA – Determining what to do with the family home during a divorce can make a difficult situation even more stressful.
+San Diego, CA – Determining what to do with the family home during a divorce can make a difficult situation even more stressful.
 Family homes are often wrapped up in emotion, and making the decision to buy out your former spouse or sell the home can make even a previously amicable divorce become contentious.

 It’s important that no matter what side of the issue you are on, that you understand all of the issues involved.

 When determining who will keep the house or if it will be sold, there are several things spouses and their family law attorneys need to consider.